zac-heisey/team-business/_pages/box.md

 In the BOX entrepreneurship workshop, students are intensively engaged in starting and running a “start-up” business.

-Everyone is challenged to participate in the fun and competitive production and management of a product.
-Starting with a kickoff meeting, roles and processes are established.
-Participants are presented with the management of a number of concepts and activities that impact real businesses.

 The BOX entrepreneurship program teaches great lessons first hand about business, all the while combining competition, negotiation, teamwork and many other essential soft skills that can’t be learned via a textbook or lecture.
 Here are some concepts taught in BOX:

 **Key Learnings:**